 No RSVP is necessary.
 Tell your friends and join us on Facebook to stay informed about upcoming guests.
 We hope to see you there!
+Check out photos from the May 13, 2013 Science Pub.
 You can also see recorded Science Pub events online.
 And if you can’t join us in Corvallis, check out science pubs by OSU-Cascades in Bend and by OMSI in Portland, Hillsboro, Salem and Eugene.
 The Center for Sustainable Materials Chemistry, an international research center led by Oregon State and the University of Oregon, is hosting science pubs across the state in 2012 and 2013.
 Contact Andy Bedingfield (firstname.lastname@example.org) for dates and locations.

 Do you fancy yourself an expert on science?
 Take the Science Pub quiz!

 Speaker: Arup Indra, Oregon State College of Pharmacy

 Americans spend billions to beautify their outermost organ — to make it softer and younger, to erase wrinkles, conceal freckles, fake a tan, flaunt a tattoo.
 In our obsession with skin’s cosmetic qualities, it’s easy to forget the role it plays as nature’s biohazard suit.
 It defends our bodies against a barrage of environmental and biological assaults, from solar ultra-violet (UV) radiation and industrial pollution to extreme heat and deadly pathogens.